WIS (TV): News operation

-WIS presently broadcasts 40 hours of locally produced newscasts each week (with seven hours on weekdays, two hours on Saturdays and three hours on Sundays); in addition, the station produces the public affairs program Awareness, which airs Sunday mornings at 11:00.
+WIS presently broadcasts 40 hours of locally produced newscasts each week (with seven hours on weekdays, two hours on Saturdays and three hours on Sundays); in addition, the station produces the public affairs program Awareness, which airs Sundays at 11 a.m.
 WIS is a partner in the Raycom News Network, a system designed to rapidly share information on-air and online among Raycom's and Meredith Corporation's widespread groups of television stations (now all owned by Gray).
 In South Carolina, the company developed a regional network between WIS, WMBF, WCSC-TV in Charleston, WBTV in Charlotte and WHNS-TV in Greenville, in which stations share information, equipment such as satellite trucks and stories filed by the stations.
 Between them, these five stations cover almost all of South Carolina.
 Wilmington's WECT and Savannah's WTOC-TV also play a small part in the regional network.

-For the better part of channel 10's history, its newscasts have dominated the ratings in Columbia.
+For the better part of channel 10's history, its newscasts dominated the ratings in Columbia.
+Cosmos/Liberty made it a point to pour significant resources into its stations' news departments from the 1950s onward.
+This resulted in a higher-quality product than conventional wisdom would suggest for a market of Columbia's size.
+Although Columbia was the state's largest city for most of the 20th century and well into the new millennium, it has always been a small-to-medium-sized market because the surrounding suburban and rural areas are not much larger than the city itself.
+The station took full advantage of its near-statewide coverage to establish a tradition for strong local news coverage that continues today.
 Its dominance was helped by the fact that it was the only VHF station in the market.
-From the mid-1980s until the mid-1990s, it was the only station in the market that offered a full schedule of local newscasts in all four dayparts (morning, midday, early and late evening).
-While WIS still leads overall, its dominance is not as absolute as it once was.
-In recent years, it has consistently lost the #1 ranking in the noon timeslot to WLTX (mainly because of that station's CBS Daytime programming lead-in), and the early morning ratings crown has switched between the two stations multiple times.
+From the late 1970s until the mid-1990s, it was the only station in the market that offered a full schedule of local newscasts in all four dayparts (morning, midday, early and late evening).